eguven/nanomongo/docs/index.rst

         user = Field(DBRef)

 nanomongo tries to guess the ``document_class`` if it's not provided by looking at registered subclasses of :class:`~.document.BaseDocument`.
-If it matches two (for example when two document classes use the same collection), it will raise :class:`~.errors.UnsupportedOperation`.
+If it matches more than one (for example when two document classes use the same collection), it will raise :class:`~.errors.UnsupportedOperation`.

 pymongo & motor
 ---------------

+**0.5.0 update**: motor support is currently not in a working state, this section is kept for reference.

 Throughout the documentation, ``pymongo`` is referenced but all features work the same when using `motor <https://github.com/mongodb/motor>`_ transparently if you